jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## To Install

-Download the [ZIP of this repository](https://github.com/jamiekowalski/foldingtext-extra/archive/master.zip) and move the `filter.ftplugin` to your FoldingText plug-ins folder (open this from FoldingText by choosing File > Open Application Folder).
+Download the [ZIP of this repository](https://github.com/jamiekowalski/foldingtext-extra/archive/master.zip) and move `filter.ftplugin` and `jmk_panel.ftplugin` to your FoldingText plug-ins folder (open this from FoldingText by choosing File > Open Application Folder).
 Restart FoldingText.

+Important: this plugin requires `jmk_panel.ftplugin`.

 ## Change log